hyperledger/iroha/docs/source/guides/build.rst

 Windows
 ^^^^^^^

-All the listed commands are desinged for building 64-bit version of Iroha.
+All the listed commands are designed for building 64-bit version of Iroha.

 Chocolatey Package Manager
 """"""""""""""""""""""""""

 First of all you need chocolatey package manager installed.
-Please refer `the guide <https://chocolatey.org/install>`_ for chocoloatey installation.
+Please refer `the guide <https://chocolatey.org/install>`_ for chocolatey installation.

 Build Toolset
 """""""""""""